nigelawj/MMALNet-RandAug/README.md

 4. `test.py`
 	- Runs a test on a trained model via the 14939 test images from the original CompCars train test split

+5. Files in `randaug_hyp_tuning_parsers`
+	- Files used in parsing the tensorboard logs for hyperparameter tuning on RandAugment parameters N and M

+6. `datasets/CompCars/prepare-data_csv.ipynb`
+	- Notebook used to prepare the image paths and information of the car (number of doors, car model, car make, etc.)
+	- Outputs `data.csv`